Jamie Marks

-Jamie Marks (born 18 March 1977) is a retired Northern Irish footballer and football manager who was last in charge of berlin swift’s.
+Jamie Marks (born 18 March 1977) is a Northern Irish retired football player and coach.

+Career

 He joined Leeds as a trainee in 1993 and represented Northern Ireland Schoolboys and Youth teams.
 He started fifteen games and came off the bench twice in 1993-94 for the Juniors and he made one substitute appearance for the Reserves.
 He did not sign professional forms for Leeds but in April 1994 he signed for Hull City.
 He started eleven League games for the Tigers and came off the bench four times.
 In 1996 he went on loan to Linfield where he played four games.
 He signed permanently for them in the 1997 close season and went on to score seven goals in ninety-five appearances before moving to Ballymena United in 2003 and scored four goals in thirty-two games in two seasons.
 He joined Portadown in the 2005 close season and made forty-eight appearances, without scoring in three seasons.
 He joined Crusaders in 2008 and played twelve games without scoring before joining Belfast side, Harland & Wolff Welders in 2010.